 (b) Secured Credit Financing-On October 18, 2005, the Company entered into a credit agreement (2005 Senior Credit Facility) with a syndicate of banks.
-The 2005 Senior Credit Facility, as amended, consists of domestic and foreign credit facilities that provide for the incurrence of indebtedness up to an aggregate principal amount of \$640,000, and matures in 2012.
+The 2005 Senior Credit Facility, as amended, consists of domestic and foreign credit facilities (Revolvers) that provide for the incurrence of indebtedness up to an aggregate principal amount of \$640,000 and matures in 2012.
 The domestic credit facility is a five-year, \$615,000 revolving credit facility (Domestic Revolver).
 The foreign credit facility is a five-year \$25,000 revolving credit facility (Foreign Revolver).
-Both credit facilities bear interest at a rate equal to the 2005 Senior Credit Facility's applicable margin, as determined in accordance with a performance pricing grid set forth in Amendment No. 3, plus one of the following indexes: London Inter-bank Offering Rate (LIBOR) and for U.S. dollar-denominated loans only, a Base rate.
-The Base rate of U.S. dollar-denominated loans are defined as the higher of either the Bank of America prime rate or the Federal Funds rate plus .50%.
+The Revolvers provide for the issuance of letters of credit which, when issued, constitute usage and reduce availability under the Revolvers.
+The aggregate amount of letters of credit outstanding under the Revolvers was \$14,048 at December 31, 2009.
+After giving effect to letters of credit and \$297,470 in borrowings under the Domestic Revolver, total availability under the Revolvers was \$328,482 as of December 31, 2009.
+Both credit facilities bear interest at a rate equal to the 2005 Senior Credit Facility's applicable margin, as determined in accordance with a performance pricing grid set forth in Amendment No. 3, plus one of the following indexes: London Inter-Bank Offering Rate (LIBOR) and for U.S. dollar-denominated loans is defined as the higher of the Bank of America prime rate or the Federal Funds rate plus .50%.
 The Company also pays an annual facility fee on the total amount of the 2005 Senior Credit Facility.
 The facility fee is calculated based on the consolidated leverage ratio and ranges from .125% to .25%.